Farm First Aid Preparedness

 Treats – Lastly, I recommend that you keep some favorite treats on hand for situations where you need to catch an animal in order to administer first aid.
 I have meal worms and sunflower seeds in our farm first aid kit.
 The sunflower seeds are a favorite of the chickens and the goats.
 Meal worms make the chickens and the ducks happy.
 Often a handful of green grass will help a rabbit over the scary time of being treated.

 Occasionally, review the contents of your farm first aid kit and replace stale or old products.
 Many of the products I have listed here will have a very long shelf life and will not often require replacing.
-Being prepared on the farm or homestead will help you to feel more secure and self reliant, as you go about your day to day routine.
+Being prepared on the farm or homestead will help you to feel more secure and self reliant as you go about your day to day routine.

 Disclosure- This post contains affiliate links to products that you can purchase.
 While your price remains the same, if you purchase through one of the links, I receive a small amount of money in return for promoting the product.
 I never recommend a product that I do not personally use and can stand behind with my recommendation.
-Every penny earned helps us to continue this blog and to share and educate about small farming practices.

-Have you checked out my new book?
+Have you checked out my book?